thegenemyers/ONEcode/Library-interface.md

 Read the next ONE formatted line returning the line type of the line, or 0 if at the end of the data section.

-The content macros immediately below are used to access the information of the line most recently read.
-Lists are read lazily, i.e. they remain compressed and are not decoded until one explicitly does so with ```onelist```.

 ```
 void   *oneList (OneFile *vf);                // lazy codec decompression if required
 void   *oneCompressedList (OneFile *vf);      // lazy codec compression if required